TheGoodlike13/liberty_or_death/README.md

 Remarkably, restarting the process and picking 64-bit from the beginning this time has allowed me to run Lubuntu without error (so far)!
 Following this great success I use the same exact procedure to run the newest Ubuntu as well.
 Seriously?
+That's all I had to do to fix it?
 Give me a break...

 Looks like stars are starting to align.
 Installation is proceeding smoothly, and one of the options even says "Use Active Directory".
 While I assume that's what we need for